 Geraldo Rivera on Trump's tweets: 'I just hope it isn't a glimpse at his soul'

-Fox News corespondent-at-large Geraldo Rivera criticized President Trump Monday for his controversial tweets this Sunday saying he was "saddened" by the remarks and wished he would apologize.
+Fox News correspondent-at-large Geraldo Rivera criticized President Trump Monday for his controversial tweets this Sunday saying he was "saddened" by the remarks and wished he would apologize.

 "I was really saddened by what he said invoking the language of racism and xenophobia in describing these four women I thought it was very unnecessary," Rivera said on "The Story with Martha MacCallum."